Alehxalves/netflix-clone/README.md

-# This is a demo APP
+# This is a Netflix demo app.

-# Acesse o app web em https://netflix-clone-3301.web.app/
+# Acesse o app web em https://netflix-clone-95012.web.app